 Yes, it is possible to travel from Roma Termini to Rome Fiumicino Airport without having to change trains.
-There are 19 direct trains from Roma Termini to Rome Fiumicino Airport.
+There are 67 direct trains from Roma Termini to Rome Fiumicino Airport each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The last train from Roma Termini to Rome Fiumicino Airport leaves at 23:27.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Roma Termini to Rome Fiumicino Airport cover a distance of around 15 miles (24 km) during the journey.

 I’m lucky to have visited Rome on two occasions and this time opted to take the train back to the airport.
 Having stayed near the Trevi Fountain and spent three days exploring as much of the city as possible, the convenience of jumping on a train at Roma Termini from the city centre made it a no-brainer.
 Taking the train gave us just that little bit extra time to enjoy our trip even more.

 The departure platforms are set at Roma Termini so head for platforms 23 and 24.
 You’ll find these platforms near the Lavazza coffee shop or Coin; a large department store just in case you need to grab anything on your way through.
 The nearest street entrance to the platforms is Via Giolitti or if you come in from Pizza dei Cinquecento, head to the right of the station.